Lobularia - Sweet Alyssum: Sowing, Planting, and Growing

 Planting alyssums

-Lobularias enjoy the sun and tolerate partial shade.
+Lobularias thrive in sunny spots but can tolerate partial shade.
 The soil should be light and well-draining, preferably alkaline to neutral.
-It will thrive in ordinary, stony or sandy soil, even very dry.
-Excessive moisture causes it to wither.
-Sweet alyssum is capable of growing in very little soil.
+They will do well in ordinary, rocky, or sandy soil, even very dry.
+Excessive moisture will cause them to wither.
+Sweet alyssum can grow in very little soil.

-Like basket-of-gold (Alyssum sp.), sweet alyssum makes an excellent ground cover for slightly dry areas (such as a sunny slope) where other plants struggle to establish.
-It can be used to brighten up a rockery or certain sun-baked flower beds, along the edge of a sunny border.
-Sweet alyssum can also be inserted at the top of a dry stone wall or nestled between paving stones or in the crevices of walls.
+Like gold dust (Alyssum sp.), sweet alyssum makes an excellent ground cover for slightly dry areas (such as a sunny slope) where other plants struggle to establish.
+It can be used to brighten up a rock garden or sun-baked flower beds, or as a border for a sunny flower bed.
+Sweet alyssum can also be tucked into the top of a dry stone wall or nestled between paving stones or in the crevices of walls.

 Lobularia or sweet alyssum

-Lobularia plug plants can be planted in spring (ideally from March to May), until early summer, in the ground or in containers.
-Sowing is done in spring, but can be attempted in autumn in mild climates.
+Lobularia plug plants can be planted in spring (ideally from March to May), up to early summer, either in the ground or in containers.
+Sowing is done in spring, but can also be attempted in autumn in mild climates.

-- By sowing, prepare the soil carefully: weed, loosen well and lighten with a bit of compost if needed.
+- By sowing, prepare the soil carefully: weed, loosen well, and lighten with a bit of compost if needed.
 Rake the soil smooth and sow thinly by scattering.
-Cover with a little compost and water with a fine spray.
-Continue watering, without excess, for at least two months after sowing.
-Thin out the young plants if necessary if sown too thickly;
+Cover with a little compost and water gently.
+Continue watering, without overdoing it, for at least two months after sowing.
+Thin out the young plants if necessary if sown too densely;

 - By planting small buckets or plug plants: dig a hole twice the size of the root ball.
-Loosen the soil well and add some compost, or even a few gravel stones, if it is too heavy.
-Plant your sweet alyssum and backfill the hole with the excavated soil, but without burying the collar.
-Gently firm the soil around the base with your hands.
-Water thoroughly to avoid any “air pockets” between the soil and the roots.
+Loosen the soil well and add some compost, or even a few gravels, if it’s too heavy.
+Plant your sweet alyssum and fill the hole with the excavated soil, but without burying the collar.
+Lightly firm the soil around the base with your hands.
+Water thoroughly to avoid any air pockets between the soil and the roots.

 Allow for 5 to 7 sweet alyssum plants per square metre!